Poisson-Arago spot for gravitational waves: Implication and discussion

-The time delay between observing the bright spot and dark stripe depends on the black hole mass ($M$), the relative position of the system ($r$ and $\theta$ ) and the wavelength ($k$) as indicated in Eq.~\ref{SA}.
-Assume that the three points, the source of the gravitational wave, the center black hole of the Galaxy, and the earth are collinear, we just live on the gravity diffraction axis and we are just in a central bright spot of a gravitational wave now, for a wave with frequency 100 Hz (0.1~Hz), we will witness the minimum of the first dark stripe in 5.4 (5400) days, and experience the secondary maximum in the 8.5 (8500) days whose luminosity is $16\%$ of the central bright spot.
-Numerical factor setting this scale corresponds to $M=4\times10^6 M_{\odot}$ , $r=2.3\times 10^{20} m$, the velocity of the sun in the Galaxy is 240 $ km/s$.
+We study here the most promising event, that is, a wave is diffracted by the central black hole of the Milky Way.
+Assume that the three points, namely, the source of the gravitational wave, the central black hole of the Galaxy, and the Earth, are collinear.
+We only live on the gravity diffraction axis and are now in a central bright spot of a gravitational wave.
+The numerical factor setting scales correspond to $M=4\times10^6 M_{\odot}$, $r=2.3\times 10^{20} m$, and $c=3\times 10^8 m/s$, and the velocity of the Sun in the Galaxy is 240 $ km/s$.
+For a 100 Hz-frequency wave, $k=2\pi\times 100/c$.
+Using the properties of the Bessel function (Fig. \ref{X1}), the first dark fringe appears at $\theta=3.485\times 10^{-10}$, whereas the next bright fringe appears at $\theta=5.553\times 10^{-10}$.
+Thus, the Earth floating from the central bright spot to the first dark fringe needs a trip that is $A_1=r\theta=2.3\times 10^{20}\times 3.485\times 10^{-10}=8\times 10^{10} m$.
+Substituting the velocity of the Earth in the Milky Way (i.e., 240 $ km/s$), we obtain the time needed to reach the first dark fringe as $8\times 10^{10}/(24\times 3600\times 240\times 10^3)$=3.86 days.
+We will reach the next bright fringe, whose luminosity is $40\%$ of the central bright spot, at $6.2$ days.
+Fig. \ref{X2} clearly showshows the effects of the exponential term to the fringes.
+For the 0.1 Hz GW, we will witness the minimum of the first dark stripe in 3860 days and experience the secondary maximum in 6200 days.